Advantages of working with a translation agency

-– Many agencies do not invest in training their project managers.
-This lack of training means that they will often agree to unrealistic deadlines just to please the client and their employer.
+– Many agencies don’t invest in training their project managers.
+This lack of training means that they’ll often agree to unrealistic deadlines just to please the client and their employer.
 Nor do they know the appropriate questions to ask their client to meet that client’s needs

 If you’re buying translation services for the first time you need to do some research.
 Will the requirements of your project be best met by choosing a translation agency or an individual translator?
 If you decide to work with an agency there are many reliable, professional ones to choose from.
 Get recommendations and check LinkedIn or Twitter to get an idea of how individual agencies work.
 If the text you require translated is highly specialised, consider looking for an agency specialising in that field.
 Many of the translators they work with will have professional experience in that area.

 If you’re a translator, you should also get recommendations from colleagues and form an impression of how an agency works before agreeing to work with them.
 Research the rates typically being charged for your language combination and specialisation.
 Above all, stick to your principles if you think an agency is trying to underpay you or set too tight a deadline.